Eigenvalue processes in light of Riemannian submersion and gradient flow of isospectral orbits: Introduction

-Although the orbit volume function above is usually in terms of the volume of the homogeneous space $K/Stabilizer(m)$ as a constant factor, taking the log gradient eliminates it, and we do not need the knowledge of the specific quantity to calculate the mean curvature.
+The orbit volume function above is usually in terms of the volume of the homogeneous space $K/Stabilizer(m)$, which is constant for generic orbits.
+Taking the log gradient eliminates this constant, and we do not need the knowledge of this specific quantity to calculate the mean curvature.